 This Frog Eye Salad is a classic sweet side dish, with a terrible name.
-It’s made with acini di pepe, pineapple, mandarin oranges, coconut and marshmallows, all tossed together in a sweet creamy custard sauce.
+It’s made with acini di pepe, pineapple, mandarin oranges, and marshmallows, all tossed together in a sweet creamy custard sauce.
 It’s perfect for potlucks, or holiday dinners!

 I know it’s silly, but I literally wouldn’t eat frog eye salad as a kid because of the name.
 When I went to my husband’s parents house for Thanksgiving one year they called it Acini di Pepe Salad (since it’s made with acini di pepe noodles) and that’s the first time I remember actually eating it.
 So how about that 😉

 So let’s all agree, that frog eye salad is the worst name ever, and no one wants to be thinking about frog eyes, or pretending the noodles are like frog eyes – so if you want to join me and call it acini di pepe salad, please do 😉

 Regardless of the name though, this fruity, salad is delicious!
 It’s practically a dessert, because it’s got tiny pasta balls, fruit, and even mini marshmallows, all coated in a sweet, creamy dressing.

 It’s such a great side dish, and it’s perfect for serving up at a holiday dinner (think Thanksgiving, Christmas, Easter, etc.) or a spring or summer bbq or potluck!
 It’s definitely not a new recipe, and most of you probably tried it before you were in your 20s, unlike me – but it’s a classic, and it’s one we have to share here.

 What is Frog Eye Salad?

 Frog eye salad is a sweet fruit and pasta salad, made with small acini di pepe pasta, and fruit, coated in a sweet homemade custard and whipped cream sauce.